-The Company utilizes Amazon's Fulfillment by Amazon ("FBA") platform to store their products at the Amazon fulfillment center and to pack and distribute these products to customers.
+The Company utilizes Amazon's FBA platform to store their products at the Amazon fulfillment center and to pack and distribute these products to customers.
 If Amazon continues to increase its FBA fees, our profit margin could be adversely affected.